Travelling and using your phone abroad

 Costs while you’re abroad

 Planning a trip abroad?
-We offer 4G roaming in over 60 countries – more than any other UK network.
+We offer 4G roaming in 80 countries – more than any other UK network

 Just enter the country you’re travelling to in the search box to see if you can enjoy 4G during your visit, and to find out what you’ll pay while you’re away.